 This blog post has been republished from photographer Raymond Hatfield’s blog.
 You can read the original here.
+If you're looking to turn your wedding photos into a video, you can learn more about it on our wedding page.

 I’m a huge fan of experiences.
 I think they are essential to creating a well-rounded person.
 No one eats escargot because they crave it.
 They eat it because they are curious and they want to say they know what it’s like (spoiler alert: it’s not as bad as you think!).